 - Atris in Knights of the Old Republic II.
 Her present-day enmity towards the Exile derives from being simultaneously infatuated and jealous of them ever since they went through Jedi training together, taking it as a betrayal when the Exile left to join Revan in fighting the Mandalorians, whilst secretly wishing she could have joined them.
 This resentment ends up fueling her eventual fall to the Dark Side.

-- In The Elder Scrolls V: Skyrim, a resident of Solitude will note that Roggvir, the man who was publicly executed for letting Ulfric Stormcloak leave after killing High King Torryg, was a bully to said resident when they were kids.
+- In The Elder Scrolls V: Skyrim, a resident of Solitude will note that Roggvir, the man who was publicly executed for enabling Ulfric Stormcloak's clean escape after killing High King Torryg, was a bully to said resident when they were kids.
 Evidently.
 Roggvir managed to even put a beehive in his victim's bed.
 The fact that he continued tormenting said resident meant that he was glad to see him get his head chopped off.

 - In World of Warcraft, the younger self of Scarlet Champion Herod can be seen in the Caverns of Time.
 At that point he was known as "Herod the Bully".